Agency Partners

 Key learnings from this report

-• The median time to hire for Internet of Things Engineers in Portugal stands at 32 days, suggesting that recruitment strategies must be efficiently tailored to secure top talent quickly in a competitive job market.
+• The average time to hire for Internet of Things Engineers in Portugal stands at 32 days, underscoring the need for strategic recruitment practices amid the growing competition for talent.

 Number of roles opened and closed for Internet of Things Engineers in Portugal in the last 3 months